qjiangzhao/TEtrimmer/README.md

 Usage:

-# See options and explanation
+# Use --help for a detailed list of options
 python ./path_to_TE_Trimmer_folder/bin/main.py --help

 # Example of running TE Trimmer